Garden133 Hardware: Solar-Powered, ESP32-Based Soil Moisture Sensor System Design

 The base station and satellite units are designed around the ESP325 microprocessor.
 I chose it because I’m familiar with it, it has an ADC for reading the moisture sensor, built-in WiFi, a low power deep sleep mode, and there are libraries for integrating it with the LoRa module.
 The WiFi capability is used by the base station to talk to the MQTT server.
 The sensor units, when in debug mode, enable WiFi for configuration and maintenance.
 When “in the field” (or yard), in normal operation, these units save power by not enabling their WiFi radio.

-This is the board before assembly.
+This is the one of the boards as received, before assembly.

-Garden133 v6.2 PCB
+Garden133 v6.2 PCB with ESP32 and LoRa

-Garden133 v6.2 PCB
+Garden133 v6.2 PCB with ESP32 and LoRa

 Here it is after assembly.

-Assembled Garden133 v6.2 board
+Assembled Garden133 v6.2 PCBA

-Assembled Garden133 v6.2 board
+Assembled Garden133 v6.2 PCBA

 The toggle switches in the middle of the board control power to the 3.3V regulator (to turn on/off the ESP32, radio module, and moisture sensor), and enable/disable debug mode.